Battle of Hoengsong: Support Force 21

-Behind the scattered tank-infantry team, Colonel Keith's main column received heavy small arms and machine-gun fire from the heights east of Route 29 while it formed and stretched out on the road below the support force perimeter.
+Behind the scattered tank-infantry team, Keith's main column received heavy small arms and machine-gun fire from the heights east of Route 29 while it formed and stretched out on the road below the support force perimeter.
 As Battery A of the 503rd Field Artillery Battalion, the leading artillery unit started to get its guns in column, a PVA raiding party dashed onto the road from the east, captured the battery commander, first sergeant, and several men, and took them back into the hills.
 PVA gunners meanwhile concentrated fire on vehicles, damaging many and killing or wounding several drivers.
 By 04:00 the Chinese had stopped Keith's column before it had actually got a full start.
 Infantry and artillery troops at the head of the column formed a line facing east along the road and returned fire while to the north Company A, assigned to be a rearguard, redeployed facing northwest, north, and northeast.
 PVA forces reengaged the company, but with help from the remaining two tanks of Support Team B, the rearguard troops kept the PVA from rolling up the column.
-Colonel Keith put some artillery pieces back in action near dawn and laid direct fire on the ridges to the east.
-Colonel Keleher then deployed two rifle companies, one into the heights on each side of the road, while troops on the road shoved disabled vehicles out of the way and rounded up replacements for missing drivers of others.
+Keith put some artillery pieces back in action near dawn and laid direct fire on the ridges to the east.
+Keleher then deployed two rifle companies, one into the heights on each side of the road, while troops on the road shoved disabled vehicles out of the way and rounded up replacements for missing drivers of others.
 Stubborn resistance slowed Keleher's infantry east of the road, but the support force was moving before 06:00.